This post may contain affiliate links. Please see my full Disclosure Policy for details.

 A water war broke out instead.
 Boys.

-While they were outside soaking each other and getting cold, I stepped inside to put together our A&W Root Beer floats.
+While they were outside soaking each other and getting cold, I stepped inside to put together our root beer floats.
 I spent less than $20 at Walmart on the entire evening, and that’s including the new water guns!
 I love when we can spend time together as a family and make memories without spending a fortune!

-In case you’re not familiar with A&W Root Beer floats, here’s the quick “recipe.”
+In case you’re not familiar with root beer floats, here’s the quick “recipe.”
 (I don’t know, do they have root beer floats everywhere, or is that just an American thing?)

 - Vanilla ice cream